The memory database for AI agents.

 journal:

-enabled: true # tamper-evident audit log (SHA-256 hash chain)
+enabled: true # tamper-evident audit log (SHA-256 hash chain) Full configuration reference in the docs.

 Built from research.